 My work transformed, as I began to help my patients understand the link between their emotional pain and physical symptoms like chronic pain and gut issues.

-My patients wanted to learn more and I soon developed the Vagus Nerve Workshop.
-I ran sell-out events Australia wide.
-This then evolved into the 8-week Vagus Nerve Program.
+My patients wanted to learn more, and I soon developed the Vagus Nerve Workshop.
+I ran sell-out events Australia-wide, which then evolved into the 8-week Vagus Nerve Program.

 It still blows me away.